Last modified: Aug 14, 2024

 A Permanent Magnet Synchronous Motor (PMSM) is an electric motor that uses permanent magnets on the rotor to generate a magnetic field that interacts with the stator winding to produce mechanical rotation.
 PMSMs are commonly used in various applications, including electric vehicles, industrial machinery, and appliances.

 Rotor: The rotor of a PMSM contains permanent magnets that generate a fixed magnetic field.
-The magnets are typically made of materials such as neodymium iron boron (NdFeB) or samarium cobalt (SmCo) that have high magnetic strength.
+These magnets are typically made of materials such as neodymium iron boron (NdFeB) or samarium cobalt (SmCo), known for their high magnetic strength.

 Porsche Taycan Rotor with permanent magnets